-Here are 4 reasons time seems to speed up as we age, and 4 ways to slow it down.
+Here are four reasons time seems to speed up as we age, and how to slow it down.

 I've always felt ready to be half my age.
 Why is that?
 Is it because I only ever seem to get half the work done I want to?
 Is it that I want to feel competent to a degree that just isn’t possible in real time?

 I loved the movie “Inception.”
 But it wasn’t the nested-russian-doll, dream-within-a-dream theme that got me.
 It was the time dilation.